 Many of these problems stem from apathy or derision towards rural communities from society.
 And for many people the chinampas have become just a novelty tourist destination, somewhere to visit on weekends to drink and party while cruising on the canals.
 Or they come simply for space the city no longer has for recreation, like the football pitches being built over less profitable chinampas.

 However, a passionate new generation of farmers and scientists are working towards its future.
-Implementing conservation and rehabilitation projects, developing responsible eco-tourism, and combining resources, knowledge, and technology to reach more quality conscious customers.
+Implementing conservation and rehabilitation projects, developing responsible eco-tourism, and combining resources, knowledge, and technology to supply more quality conscious customers with their organic produce.

 Another important development has been the founding of the first chinampa school teaching Agroecology, Culture and History, Cuisine, and science backed Traditional Medicine.
 The farming collective behind it hope the broad curriculum provided by the Escuela Chinampera Tlamachtiloyan Chinampaneca will teach students not simply to be farmers, but help them become chinamperos and the next guardians of the Chinampería.